 Substitutes for Japanese Fried Rice

-1. Japanese Rice:
+1. Japanese Rice

 I suspect this would be the first question I’ll get, so let me clarify this in advance.
-When you make fried rice with Japanese short grain rice, the rice tends to stick to each other instead of separating like Chinese-style or Southeast Asian-style fried rice.
-Japanese short grain rice (sometimes labeled as Japanese sushi rice) is stickier than other types of steamed rice, however, it is not sticky rice (or glutinous rice or sweet rice).
+When you make fried rice with Japanese short-grain rice, the rice tends to stick to each other instead of separating like Chinese-style or Southeast Asian-style fried rice.
+Japanese short-grain rice (sometimes labeled as Japanese sushi rice) is stickier than other types of steamed rice, however, it is not sticky rice (or glutinous rice or sweet rice).

-2. Hijiki Seaweed:
+2. Hijiki Seaweed

 I know, we have many types of seaweed in Japan.
 You are most likely familiar with nori seaweed for sushi and maybe wakame seaweed in miso soup.
 Today we’re using hijiki seaweed, which is the main ingredient that gives the fried rice its unique character, texture, and flavor.

-Hijiki seaweed is a brown variety of seaweed which resembles dried black tea leaves.
+Hijiki seaweed is a brown variety of seaweed that resembles dried black tea leaves.
 It may not be as recognizable as nori, but the seaweed is one of the favorite sea vegetables used in Japanese cooking.
 You can find Hijiki seaweed being sold in dried form in a bag in Japanese/Asian grocery stores or Amazon.
 To replicate the exact flavor of this fried rice recipe, you do need to get hijiki seaweeds.

 Have a read of this article to learn more about different types of seaweeds used in Japanese cuisine and their health benefits.

-3. Edamame (Soybeans):
+3. Edamame (Soybeans)

 These days you can find edamame in pods or without pods in the freezer section of America or Asian grocery stores.
 Trader Joe’s carries ready-to-use or frozen edamame too.
 Defrost them prior to cook, but to keep the nice green color, don’t add the edamame to the sauce too early otherwise they will end up darker green.
 If you’re not a fan of the soybeans, you can skip them.

-Aburaage (Deep-Fried Tofu Pouch):
+4. Aburaage (Deep-Fried Tofu Pouch)

 I learned from my readers that it’s actually a lot easier to find Inariage (Seasoned Deep-Fried Tofu Pouch shown below) in Asian grocery stores than Aburaage (shown above).
 If you use inariage instead of aburaage, remember to adjust the amount of seasonings since inariage is already well-seasoned (sweet and salty).

 Minimalist at its best, this copycat version of Trader Joe’s Japanese Fried Rice is truly one of the easiest meals you can whip up any time of the week.
-Because the fried rice is made from scratch, at home, it also means it is fresher tasting, better seasoned and healthier for you.
+Because the fried rice is made from scratch, at home, it also means it is fresher tasting, better seasoned, and healthier for you.